waterholeforum/docs/forms.md

 ## Defining a Field

 To define a new field, extend the `Waterhole\Forms\Field` class.
-The constructor will receive an instance of the model that is the subject of the form.
+The constructor will receive an instance of the model that is the subject of the form, and the parameter must be named `$model` because Waterhole constructs fields by passing a `$model` argument.
 A field is a Blade component, so you will need to define a `render` method that returns the field's view.
 Feel free to use the [`<x-waterhole::field>` component](./design/forms.md#fields) to take care of the boilerplate:

 ```php
 namespace App\Fields;